 Type: GUI-based automation testing tool

-Ranorex Studio can automate GUI testing for web, mobile, and desktop applications.
-Equipped with both low-code automation and full IDE, Ranorex’s framework is easy to start for beginners and productive to use for experienced testers.
+Ranorex Studio supports GUI automation for web, mobile, and desktop applications.
+With both low-code features and a full IDE, it’s approachable for beginners and powerful for experienced testers.

 Feature highlights: